Live-Evil (Miles Davis album)

-Live-Evil is an album of both live and studio recordings by American jazz musician Miles Davis.
+Live-Evil is an album of both live and studio recordings by the American jazz musician Miles Davis.
 Parts of the album featured music from Davis' concert at the Cellar Door in 1970, which producer Teo Macero subsequently edited and pieced together in the studio.
 They were performed as lengthy, dense jams in the jazz-rock style, while the studio recordings consisted mostly of renditions of Hermeto Pascoal compositions.
 The album was originally released on November 17, 1971.

 Background

-A number of famous jazz musicians feature on the album, including Keith Jarrett and Jack DeJohnette.
+A number of famous jazz musicians feature on the album, including Gary Bartz, Ron Carter, Dave Holland, Keith Jarrett and Jack DeJohnette.
 One of the key musicians on the album, John McLaughlin, was not a regular member of Miles Davis's band during the time of recording.
 Davis called McLaughlin at the last minute to join the band for the last of four nights they recorded live at the Cellar Door, as Davis was "looking for an element he hadn't quite nailed down" on the previous nights.

-Davis had originally intended the album to be a spiritual successor to Bitches Brew, but this idea was abandoned when it became obvious that Live-Evil was "something completely different".